 Make these summer traditions your own:

-Visit the farmers market.
-The slow food, buy local movement that is all the rage across the country is nothing new to us.
+The slow food, buy local movement that is all the rage across the country is nothing new.
 We've long known that the best-tasting fruits and veggies come from Louisiana farms and farmers.
-If you haven't been to a farmers’ market yet this year, there's still time - many, like the Opelousas Farmers Market on the Prairie Home Cooking trail, are open year-around.
+If you haven't been to a farmers market yet this year, there's still time - many, like the Opelousas Farmers Market on the Prairie Home Cooking trail, are open year-round.
 Plus, you'll find homegrown goodies at roadside stands, like the ones lining both sides of Bayou Lafourche along our Bayou Bounty Trail.

-Fish for your supper.
-There's a reason we're known as a Sportman’s Paradise!
+There's a reason we're known as a Sportsman's Paradise!
 Redfish, catfish, bluegill, bass, and more—we've got all kinds of fish and a wealth of fishing spots.
-Catch your limit then cook it up yourself.
-You can't beat the fresh taste and the pride in serving your catch at the table.
+Catch your limit, then cook it up yourself.
+You can't beat the fresh taste and the pride of serving your catch at the table.
 If you're in the northern part of the state, cast in Toledo Bend in Sabine Parish or hook up with Homer Humphreys, a professional fisherman and guide who sure knows his way around Lake Bistineau and the Red River.
 In South Louisiana, catch redfish on the Seafood Sensation trail in Lake Charles or set sail in the Gulf—which is open for recreational fishing.

-Here's a cooking tip from Lafitte fishing guide Theophile Bourgeois: When you’re grilling redfish, leave the scales on one side of a boneless filet.
+Here's a cooking tip from Jean Lafitte fishing guide Theophile Bourgeois: When grilling redfish, leave the scales on one side of a boneless filet.
 Rub the meat with Worcestershire sauce and Italian dressing.
 Add seasonings, including Louisiana Fish Fry Cajun seasoning, and throw the filet on the grill for about 15 minutes, scale side down.
-When the meat cracks, squirt with a bit of margarine and let it melt over the fish.
+When the meat cracks, add a bit of margarine and let it melt over the fish.